Glastonbury Extravaganza: Withdrawals

 A number of artists have had to withdraw after the initial line-up was announced due to illness or scheduling conflicts.

 Ticketing

 Vouchers for the event usually go on sale in the December of the year before the event.
 These are available from the Glastonbury Abbey shop (online and in person).
 The announcement of who will be performing is then made in early May and the tickets are available from July onwards.
-The vouchers can only be exchanged for that years event.
-In 2019 ticket prices were £40 adult and £25 for a child.
+The vouchers can only be exchanged for that year’s event.